psychopy/psychopy/docs/source/index.rst

 **3-day workshop on Python Programming at Nottingham in Apr/May 2019**

 Come and join us for 3 days of pure programming bliss.
-For further details and bookings see the :ref:`officialWorshops` page
+For further details and bookings see the :ref:`officialWorkshops` page

 **Buy the official book!**